SafarovOrkhan/certified-kubernetes-security-specialist/README.md

 # use specific image, if possible use small images
 FROM ubuntu:20.04

-# each RUN statement cahces to one layer , so keep it simple
+# each RUN statement caches to one layer , so keep it simple
 RUN apt-get update && apt-get -y install curl

 # define ENV files